How to use a blueprint

 multipass launch <blueprint name>

 Launching a blueprint can take the same arguments as launching any other type of instance.
 If no further arguments are specified, the instance will launch with the defaults defined in the blueprint.
-Here’s an example of creating an instance from the docker blueprint with a few more parameters specified:
+Here’s an example of creating an instance from the Docker blueprint with a few more parameters specified:

 multipass launch docker --name docker-dev --cpus 4 --memory 8G --disk 50G --bridged

-This command will create an instance based on the docker blueprint, with 4 CPU cores, 8GB of RAM, 50 GB of disk space, and connect that instance to the (predefined) bridged network.
+This command will create an instance based on the Docker blueprint, with 4 CPU cores, 8GB of RAM, 50 GB of disk space, and connect that instance to the (predefined) bridged network.

 See more: multipass launch